-The length of time it takes to reach the open or closed position varies somewhat depending on temperature, pressure, and wear.
-The HydroScat-4 senses when the shutter reaches its limits of motion and removes power as soon as that occurs.
-The maximum time is user-programmable and can be stored in non-volatile memory along with the sensor's other operating parameters.
-The actual operation time is normally about 3 to 5 seconds.
-However the maximum time should be set well above this to ensure that adequate time is available under all circumstances.
+Since the length of time it takes to reach the open or closed position varies somewhat depending on temperature, pressure, and wear, the HydroScat applies power for at least the expected maximum time.
+The default time is userprogrammable and can be stored in non-volatile memory along with the sensor's other operating parameters.
+The actual operation time is normally about 3 to 5 seconds, depending on temperature, voltage and pressure.
+However the programmed time should be set well above this to ensure that adequate time is available under all circumstances.
 We recommend a setting of 8 seconds.

-10.4.
+10.5.
 Shutter-Specific Commands

-These commands will not take effect unless the HydroScat's internal configuration memory indicates it is equipped to handle a shutter.
+These commands were introduced in version 1.80 of the HydroScat firmware.
+These will not take effect unless the HydroScat's internal configuration memory indicates it is equipped to handle a shutter.

-10.4.1.
-SHUTTER, enable, auto, maxtime, direction
+10.5.1.
+SHUTTER,auto,time [Firmware 1.80] SHUTTER,enable,auto,time,direction [Firmware 1.84 and later]

 Sets and displays parameters controlling the operation of the shutter.
-If enable is zero, the HydroScat-4 will behave as if it is not equipped for a shutter.
+If enable is zero, the HydroScat-2 will behave as if it is not equipped for a shutter.
+This is useful if you choose to deploy a shutter-ready instrument without a shutter.
 If auto is nonzero, the shutter will open or close when casts are started or stopped, and, if burst mode is in effect, when a burst is started or stopped.

-Every time the shutter opens or closes, power will be applied for a maximum of maxtime seconds.
-While the shutter is in motion no sampling will occur, and the time is not counted as part of the warm-up time or burst length in burst mode.
+Every time the shutter opens or closes, power will be applied for time seconds.
+During this time no sampling will occur, and the time is not counted as part of the warm-up time or burst length in burst mode.
 The recommended setting is 8 seconds (see the discussion above).
-The actual

-The value of direction determines the direction in which the shutter rotates to open.
+The value of direction determines the polarity of the voltage sent to the shutter when it is opened and closed, and therefore the direction in which it rotates.
 Direction is entered and displayed as either "CW" for clockwise or "CCW" for counterclockwise.
-These directions are defined with respect to the view looking at the end of the shutter shaft (as pictured in Figure 5 on page 53), and the default is counter-clockwise.
+These directions are defined with respect to the view looking at the end of the shutter shaft (as pictured in Figure 5 on page 57), and the default is counter-clockwise.
+Note however that some shutters are configured for special applications to rotate with the opposite sense.